-Here comes the Vasudev screamed the children of the relic 110-year old building in south Mumbai.
+Screamed the children of the relic 110-year old building in south Mumbai.

 गोविंद राम हो, गोपाल राम जी-जी |

 केशव राम हो, माधव राम जी-जी |

 I bowed down to him, touched his feet — as per our great Indian tradition — and asked for his name and about his songs.
 His name was Dharmadayal Dhumal, a middle-aged man from a village in Maharashtra.
 He told me that he lives in central Mumbai, and came there every day to sing songs of devotion and spread the message of God.
 The message ripped my heart.

 We talked about half an hour, while was busy collecting coins and currency notes that people were showering — actually throwing — on him.
-He was wearing a conical crown bedecked with peacock feathers, a long and white flowing shirt, trousers and a scarf tied at the waist with a lute inserted in it.
+He was wearing a conical crown bedecked with peacock feathers, a long and white flowing shirt, trousers, and a scarf tied at the waist with a lute inserted in it.

 All you ladies, please donate a blouse for my wife and a coat for my daughter.